-POLICY-NAME (Optional) Specifies the name of the source guard policy. ------------- --- --
+(Optional) Specifies the name of the source guard policy.

 The command is used to display the IPv6 source guard policy configuration.
-If the policy name is not specified, all IPv6 source guard polices will be displayed.
+If the policy name is not specified, all IPv6 source guard polices will be display.

 This example shows how to display the IPv6 source guard policy configuration.